-The written examinations may, at the instructor's discretion, be composed of a combination of multiple-choice, matching, true/false, fill-in-blank or short-answer questions.
-The midterm exam will consist of approximately 75 questions to be completed in 90 minutes.
-The final exam will consist of approximately 75 questions to be completed in 90 minutes.
+The midterm examination may, at the instructor's discretion, be composed of a combination of multiple-choice, matching, true/false, fill-in-blank or short-answer questions covering both lecture and lab material.
+The exam will consist of approximately 50 to 75 questions to be completed in 90 minutes.
+Approximately 10 to 15 of those questions will pertain to images projected in the classroom on a repeating rotation throughout the exam period.